acl2/acl2/books/projects/rac/HACKING.md

 To create to new pass, you should look at visitor.h and astdumper.h/cpp.
 They should be enough to understand how to use it.
-You can also look at clang's documentation about their RecursiveASTVisitor wich was used as example to create visitor.h.
+You can also look at clang's documentation about their RecursiveASTVisitor which was used as example to create visitor.h.

 Instead of returning `false` when you detected an error, you should use the